ggerganov/llama.cpp/Further tidy on Android instructions README.md

 [Get the code](https://github.com/ggerganov/llama.cpp#get-the-code) & [follow the Linux build instructions](https://github.com/ggerganov/llama.cpp#build) to build `llama.cpp`.

 #### Building the Project using Android NDK
-Obtain the [Android NDK](https://developer.android.com/ndk) and then build with CMake:
+Obtain the [Android NDK](https://developer.android.com/ndk) and then build with CMake.

 Execute the following commands on your computer to avoid downloading the NDK to your mobile.
-Alternatively, you can also do this in Termux.
+Alternatively, you can also do this in Termux:
 ```
 $ mkdir build-android
 $ cd build-android